 - 9 nights accommodation.
 (Single supplement applies)

-- All breakfasts, five lunches, six evening meals. (indicated by a ✔on the itinerary)
+- All breakfasts, four lunches, six evening meals. (indicated by a ✔on the itinerary)

 - An optional complimentary tour in Tokyo on Day 1 (Mt.Takao hike)